 Conclusion

-The instructional design model landscape is rich with diverse approaches that cater to the evolving needs of learners in 2024.
-By incorporating these modern learning models, instructional designers can create engaging and effective learning experiences that drive success in the digital age.
+The instructional design model landscape is full of diverse approaches to cater to the changing needs of 2025 learners.
+This is how modern learning models can be used in creating engaging and effective learning experiences that can drive success in the digital age.

 These learning models are highly effective, but following them can be a hassle.
-Hurix Digital can assist you in creating effective instructional design models by offering customized digital learning and publishing solutions across various sectors like education, workforce learning, and publishing.
+Hurix Digital can assist you in creating effective instructional design models by offering customized digital learning and publishing solutions across various sectors, such as education, workforce learning, and publishing.